 The DS3 Frame uses numerous bit fields to support performance monitoring of the transmission link between the Local Transmitting Terminal and the Remote Receiving Terminal.
-The DS3 frame can contain two types of parity bits, depending upon the framing format chosen.
-P-bits are available in both the M13 and C-bit Parity Formats.
-However, the C-bit Parity format also includes additional CP-Parity bits.
+The DS3 frame can contain two types of

-P-Bits (Applies to M13 and C-Bit Parity Frame Formats)
+P-Bits (Applies to both M13 and C-Bit Parity Frame Formats)

 Each DS3 M-frame consists of two (2) P-bits.
 These two P-bits carry the parity information of the previous DS3 frame for performance monitoring.
-These two Pbits must be identical, within a given DS3 frame.
-The Transmit Section will compute the even parity over all 4704 payload bits within a given DS3 frame, and insert the resulting parity information in the P-bit fields of the very next DS3 frame.
+These two P-bits must be identical within a given DS3 frame.
+The Transmit Section computes the even parity over all 4704 payload bits within a given DS3 frame and inserts the resulting parity information in the P-bit fields of the very next DS3 frame.
 The two P-bits are set to "1" if the payload of the previous DS3 frame consists of an odd number of "ones" in the frame.
-Conversely, the two P-bits are set to zero if an even number of "ones" is found in the payload of the previous DS3 frame.
-For information on how the Receive DS3 Framer handles P-bits, please see Section 3.3.2.6.1.
+The two P-bits are set to zero if an even number of "ones" is found in the payload of the previous DS3 frame.

+Note: For information on how the Receive DS3 Framer handles P-bits, please see Section 4.3.2.6.1.